umd-lib/mdsoar-angular/README-MDSOAR.md

 an "environment banner" will be displayed at the top of each page when running on non-production servers.

-There are two ways to configure the environment banner:
+The environment banner can be configured either via a config/config.*.yml" YAML file or by environment variables.
+In both are present, the environment variables take precedence.

-### YAML format
+#### YAML file

 The following is an example of configuring in a "config/config.*.yml" YAML file, such as "config/config.dev.yml":